-Some go to Dublin for the stunning Georgian architectural and long history, others, like me and my girls visit Dublin for it’s robust pub culture, wonderful museums and good-looking Irish men (joking obviously).
+Some go for a weekend in Dublin for the stunning Georgian architectural and long history, others, like me and my girls visit Dublin for it’s robust pub culture, wonderful museums and good-looking Irish men (joking obviously).

-Last year me and the girls went to Dublin for a weekend exploring this wonderful city.
+Last year me and the girls went to Dublin for a weekend in Dublin to explore this wonderful city.
 We spent the weekend drinking, walking, eating and drinking some more.

 We flew with British Airways, but you can also fly with Aer Lingus, Ryanair and FlyBe to Dublin Airport from the UK.
 Have a browse on Skyscanner to see what deals they’ve got floating around here.